-- Regular Firm Tofu: This is the most common type of tofu found in stores, and it has a firm and solid texture.
+- Regular Firm Tofu: This is the most common tofu type found in stores, and it has a firm and solid texture.
 Firm tofu retains its shape well during cooking, is versatile, and is good for a variety of dishes.
 It can be used in stir-fries, curries, grilled or baked dishes, soups, and can even be utilized in desserts.

 - Soft Tofu: Soft tofu, sometimes called medium tofu, has a creamy and slightly crumbly texture.
 It is more delicate and less firm than regular firm tofu discussed above.
 Soft tofu is commonly used in soups, stews, hot pots, as well as steamed and braised dishes.
 It absorbs flavors well and adds a creamy consistency to dishes.
 It can also be served as is or with soy sauce and grated ginger.